 Board of Trustees, Co-Chair

-As a member of the 8th Grade graduating class of ’94, Emily knows from personal experience how fun and rewarding it is to be a student at MWS, and she is happy to be the parent of a first grader.
+As a member of the 8th Grade graduating class of ’94, Emily knows from personal experience how fun and rewarding it is to be a student at MWS, and she is happy to be the parent of a third grader.
 After attending Northfield Mount Hermon, Emily earned a liberal arts degree from Oberlin College.
 She went on to work for her family’s business, W.S.
 Badger Company, and has held various management positions in Customer Service, Marketing and Sales.
 She diversified her experience with two years spent as the General Manager for Baudelaire where she learned the elements of Purchasing, Human Resources and Accounting.
 Emily then returned to Badger and is currently the VP of Sales & Marketing and part of the family leadership team.
 Emily has served on the MWS Board since 2014 and she also chairs the Enrollment & Outreach Committee and serves on the Governance Committee and Strategic Planning Committee.

 First Grade Teacher, 2018-2019